-Corporate entities: The Canadian IT Wallet will have approximately 600 unique Canadian-headquartered companies* plus approximately 1,600 multinational business entities operating in Canada.
+- Corporate entities: The Canadian IT Wallet will have approximately 600 unique Canadian-headquartered companies plus approximately 1,600 multinational business entities operating in Canada.

 Key Questions Answered

-What is the IT investment focus of my top-tier accounts?
+- What is the IT investment focus of my top-tier accounts?
 How is this expected to change, and how do I need to structure my sales and partnering strategies to align with this focus?

-What is the growth potential within my accounts?
+- What is the growth potential within my accounts?
 Where can I expect the biggest return for my sales investment?

-How can I effectively track improved share of wallet?
+- How can I effectively track improved share of wallet?
 How can I show the success of my sales team in a declining market?

-How can I increase my wallet share within an account — is there room for growth in my primary category of customer spend or do I have to do it by reducing competitive margins on ancillary products?
+- How can I increase my wallet share within an account?
+Is there room for growth in my primary category of customer spend, or do I have to do it by reducing competitive margins on ancillary products?

-IDC's Canadian IT Wallet service arms IT vendors with an estimation of the dollar opportunities of approximately 2,200 enterprises operating in Canada.
+IDC's Canadian IT Wallet research service arms IT vendors with an estimation of the dollar opportunities of approximately 2,200 enterprises operating in Canada.
 The research provided within this service allows vendors to:

-Discover how much key accounts are spending on IT in their Canadian operations, enabling sales to allocate resources more effectively
+- Discover how much key accounts are spending on IT in their Canadian operations, enabling sales to allocate resources more effectively

 Timely Delivery and Support